Routing without intermediate renders

 Routing in Angular usually feels straightforward.
 You define routes, attach a component, maybe add a resolver, and you are done.

-Until you step into an existing project where a navigation pattern is already in place, and you only intend to fix a bug.
-In our case, the goal was simple: remove visible re-renders and unstable navigation.
-What starts as a small visual correction quickly turns into a deeper routing and synchronization problem.
+Until you step into an existing project where a navigation pattern is already in place and you only intend to fix a bug.
+In our case the goal sounded simple: remove visible re renders and unstable navigation.
+What started as a small visual correction quickly turned into a deeper routing and synchronization problem.

-We are working on a dashboard whose layout is fully configuration-driven.
-At the top of the screen there are multiple sections, such as Overview, Details or History.
-Which sections are visible depends on configuration that is first loaded from the backend.
+We are working on a dashboard whose layout is fully configuration driven.
+At the top of the screen there are multiple sections such as Overview, Details or History, and which sections are visible depends on configuration that is first loaded from the backend.
+The navigation itself looks simple:

 /runtime/item/:type/:id